apjyotirmay/battery-monitor/README.md

 Add this script to autostart, so it is executed every time the user logs in

-**All the basic options can be modified in the start.sh script, and it is recommended to do the necessary modifications before using the script.**
+**All the basic options can be modified in the environmentVariables.sh script, and it is recommended to do the necessary modifications before using the script.**